threefoldtecharchive/0-stor/cmd/zerostorcli/README.md

 ### Set rights of a user into a namespace

 ```
-./zerostorcli --conf conf_file.yaml namespace set-acl --namespace namespace_test --user johndoe -r -w -d
+./zerostorcli --conf conf_file.yaml namespace set-acl --namespace namespace_test --userid johndoe@email.com -r -w -d
 ```

-This command will authorize the user `johndoe` into the namespace `namespace_test` with the right read, write and delete.
+This command will authorize the user with it's [ItsYou.online][iyo] user ID, in this case the email address `johndoe@email.com` into the namespace `namespace_test` with the right read, write and delete.

+For [ItsYou.online's][iyo] user ID, following can be used reliably with 0-stor: email address

 The different rights that can be set are:
 - read